 But how did my parents and the other adults come to those shares?
 I don’t know for sure, but I can guess, based on what my addled brain remembers and what I would do.

-There were four families, all of differing sizes.
+There were four families, all of the differing sizes.
 In fact, the family sizes changed from year to year, but let’s look at the last year I went to the beach:

 My family: Two adults, two teens and two under 12s or 5 shares